InsureMO/rainbow-d9/d9-n3/README.md

 > If heading ends with `::IGNORE`, means it is ignored in rendering, which can be used to annotate exclusions that are not meant to be
 > removed from the entire configuration.

+> Except for the root node, the content of the `headline` will be used as the `label` attribute.

 ## List Item

 > If list item ends with `::IGNORE`, means it is ignored in rendering, which can be used to annotate exclusions that are not meant to be